pryv/dev-site/source/getting-started.md

 - `read`: Enables users to view the stream and its contents (sub-streams and events).
 - `contribute`: Enables users to contribute to one or multiple events of the stream.
 Cannot create, update, delete and move streams.
 - `manage`: Enables users to fully control the stream.
 Can create, update, delete and move the stream.
+- `create-only`: Enables users to read the stream and create events on it and its children.

 A more exhaustive explanation of the concept of "Access" and the different "levels" of permissions can be found in the [API reference](http://api.pryv.com/reference/#access).